Skip to content

 AI reduces DD review time by 70%.
 Here's exactly how multi-agent systems handle document analysis, risk scoring, and competitive mapping for institutional investors.

 Due diligence is the backbone of investment decision-making.
-It's also one of the most time-consuming processes in finance — 8 to 15 hours per company for a basic assessment, 40+ hours for a deep dive.
+It's also one of the most time-consuming processes in finance — 8 to 15 hours per company for a basic assessment, 40+ hours for a full review.
 AI agents are compressing this timeline dramatically.

 Thomson Reuters data shows AI reduces document review time by up to 70%.
 But this isn't about a chatbot summarizing a 10-K filing.
 It's about multi-agent systems that coordinate document analysis, financial modeling, competitive mapping, and risk scoring into a single orchestrated workflow.